claygiffin/100-coaches-site/src/pages/coaches/index.md

       website: 'http://blog.strategyzer.com/'
     photo: /uploads/alexander-osterwalder.jpg
     tags:
+      - Author
-      - Thinkers 50
+      - Entrepreneur
       - Speaker
-      - Entrepreneur
+      - Thinker
   - bio: >-
       Rita Gunther McGrath is a globally recognized expert on strategy, innovation, and growth with an emphasis on corporate entrepreneurship.
 Her